ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ## 3. **Create and Name Your Data Pipeline**
 Name your data pipeline, recommended to be `LoadRawTaxiData`.
-Select 'Pipeline Activity' and then 'Copy Data'.
+Select `Pipeline Activity` and then `Copy Data`.

 ![Step](../media/1/3.jpg)